davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 [rationale-unstable-builtin-crates]: #why-unstably-allow-all-names-for-builtin-crates

 For any crate shipped with the standard library in the sysroot, the user can already write an `extern crate` declaration to use it.
-All crates other than `std`, `alloc` or `core` are marked unstable either explicitly or implicitly with the use of `-Zforce-unstable-if-unmarked` so this does not allow items from these crates to be used on stable.
+Most are marked unstable either explicitly or implicitly with the use of `-Zforce-unstable-if-unmarked` so this does not allow items from these crates to be used on stable.

 For example, some users write benchmarks using `libtest` and have written `extern crate test` without the `#[cfg(test)]` attribute to load the crate.